How Much Solar Power Do You Need For Your Home?

-“How much solar do I need?” is a popular question.
-As the cost of electricity keeps going up, many Australians are looking into this alternative.
-But, the ideal size of your solar power system depends on several factors.
+As the cost of electricity keeps going up, many Australians are turning to solar panels to help reduce their power bills.
+But, the ideal size of your solar power system will depend on several factors.

 “How much solar do I need?” or “What size solar panel do I need?”
 These are some of the first questions customers ask when they inquire about solar photovoltaic systems.
 However, answering them requires careful consideration.